Scavenger hunt: Easter egg hunt

 A common game played on Easter is the egg hunt, where players search for concealed eggs.
 The custom is believed to have originated in Germany in the 16th century and brought to the US in the 18th century and England in the 19th century.
-The games is usually played outdoor but may also be played indoor.
+The game is usually played outdoors but may also be played indoors.
 The eggs may be hard-boiled and decorated, chocolate eggs, or artificial eggs containing various items, and hidden for children to find.

 Halloween scavenger hunts have been moderately replacing trick-or-treating.

 Letterboxing and geocaching

 Letterboxing is an outdoor treasure hunt activity that combines elements of orienteering, art and problem-solving, and dates back to the 1850s.
 Letterboxers hide small, weatherproof boxes in publicly accessible places (such as parks or open moorland) and distribute clues to finding the box in printed catalogs, on one of several web sites, or by word of mouth.
 Individual letterboxes usually contain a logbook and a rubber stamp.